 The good news is we do support FedEx as a carrier integration, and you are able to connect your FedEx account to your ShippingEasy account.
 This allows you to use not only your FedEx account but gives you access to whatever rates are associated with your FedEx account.
 This way, you can still save on shipping costs, and keep your carrier accounts organized in one place.

 Figuring out which carrier and/or service is the cheapest for your shipments can be overwhelming.
 With so many services available, it can be challenging to research all of your available options.
 By breaking down some of the more popular services such as USPS First-Class and Priority Mail, UPS SurePost and One Balance, and FedEx Ground Economy, we’re here to take some of the stress away from shipping.
 We understand running a small business can be hard, especially with the increase of online shopping, so we’re here to make ShippingEasy!

-Want to see those USPS Commercial rates and UPS One Balance rates in action?
-Try a 30-day free trial with ShippingEasy.
+Get USPS Commercial and UPS One Balance rates with a ShippingEasy 30-day free trial!

 Latest posts by Baillee Perkins (see all)

 - Shipping Unboxed: FAQs about International Shipping - December 2, 2022